4l3x4ndre/random_journey/README.md

 ## Player

-By pressing ZQSD, the player move around the map freely without collision detection for the moment.
+By pressing ZQSD, the player move around the map.
+He can't go outside the map.

 ## General